LutherTS/jscomments/README.md

 ignores:
 ```

-Your dedicated array defining your files and folders to be ignored by the `compress` and `resolve` commands.
+Your dedicated array defining your files and folders to be ignored by the `compress` and `resolve` commands through strings of paths relative to the root of your project.

 ## Options